 It’s important to note that car alarms will not completely eliminate theft and intrusion.
 However, by installing a security system with additional sensors and features such as 2-way remote alerts, you can significantly deter intruders from messing with your vehicle.

 Alarm brain/control unit

 The car alarm brain is essentially a computer that receives and sends commands, and is the main component in an aftermarket alarm system.
 The brain gets its power from the ignition harness or the battery but can also be protected with a battery backup for extra security.
 All of the components in the system are connected to the brain; and the brain monitors all of them constantly while in an armed state.

-An aftermarket siren provides a significantly louder noise than a OEM car horn.
+An aftermarket siren provides a significantly louder noise than an OEM car horn.
 This will bring more attention and lessen the chance of a thief sticking around while the siren is going off.

 Remotes and key fobs are used to send lock, unlock, and trunk release commands to your vehicle.
 A 2-way remote or fob can receive confirmations back from the brain confirming commands or alerting you of possible theft in progress.
 You may also monitor and control your vehicle by using your phone if you have a telematics module such as DroneMobile.

 The tilt/shock sensor detects impact and vehicle tilt.
-The shock sensor will be triggered when there is impact to your vehicle.
-The tilt sensor is will trigger the alarm if your vehicle is being towed or jacked up.
-This is a feature that is generally not available with OEM alarms, and is available with all Compustar security systems.
+The shock sensor will be triggered when there is an impact on your vehicle.
+The tilt sensor will trigger the alarm if your vehicle is being towed or jacked up.
+This is a feature that is generally not available with OEM alarms and is available with all Compustar security systems.